 Where to See It

-Map tip: To locate these places along trails, go to the interactive map of Rock Creek Park and search for "good places," or search for places names like "blagden ave," "picnic 28" or "lower western ridge trail."
+Map tip: To locate these places along trails, go to the interactive map of Rock Creek Park and search for "good places," or search for place names like "horse center" or "nature center."